andrewthehan/etude/README.md

 # infinotes
-Generates random piano music based on predetermined accompaniment patterns and chord progressions.
+Music Theory API.

+Work In Progress:
+Infinotes Program (infinotes.Infinotes): Generates random music.

+NOTE: Infinotes program has dependency on JFugue (http://www.jfugue.org/) which is included in the repository.
+The music theory API does NOT have depemdency on JFugue (infinotes.factory and infinotes.music).